Ryder-C/proto-hal/notes.md

 > `foo` is a resolvable enumerated field. `bar` is an unresolvable numeric field.
 > All other fields have at least one inert write variant.
 > The generics in `States` are still only for resolvable fields.

+# Access Entitlement Quandaries

+If a field's read access is conditional, then there exists a set of entitlements such that the field is writable but not readable.
+This means the `modify` function would exist, and could read unreadable fields, then write back to them.
+This could potentially read undefined values and write them back.
+Of course, an unacceptable scenario.

+This means that for fields of this kind, the `modify` function must:

+1. Prefill an inert value if one exists.
+1. Require the final value in the writer to be corporeal.

+This is the same logic employed by `write`, but only for the fields of discussion, rather than all writable fields.

+If at some point the field *is* readable and writable with no inert variants and the user intends to retain the value while modifying other fields, the user must use the reader to capture the value, and forward it to the writer.

+This kind of feels bad... also, could this not be represented by two superpositioned fields?
+Does that mean if someone where to do so it would be unsound?

+For now, conditional readability with any kind of writability will be forbidden.